 If you want to make it thicker to pipe, add another 1/2 cup confectioners sugar and add half the milk and vanilla.
 If you want to be able to drizzle this then use a little more milk to get to the desired consistency.

 To frost I poured the icing into a sandwich zip top bag and snipped off the end, then went around the cake piping the lines over it.

-Another thing you can do is too take some crumbs from the cake, and then sprinkle them over the frosting for a fun decoration.
+- Take some crumbs from the cake and sprinkle them over the frosting for a fun decoration.

 Store this cake on the counter in an air tight container for up to 5 days.
 It can also be storied in the fridge but will run the risk of drying out.